 Nietzsche had been a student of pre-Socratic Greece.
-With his predecessor Immanuel Kant he believed in empiricism balanced with reason.
-He was enough of an independent thinker to describe as sheep those who would follow the dictates of scholars.
+Like Immanuel Kant before him, he believed in empiricism balanced with reason.
+He described as sheep those who blindly followed the dictates of scholars.
 Academicians, he believed, were more interested in protecting themselves than in pursuing truth.
 While hanging on to his aristocratic identity he believed in pursuing an understanding of the world through what he thought of as an open-minded investigation of the past and present.
-He had a low opinion of dogma and those who did not question authority and think for themselves, a view suitable for an advocate of democracy but packed into his view of rule by exceptional autocrats.
+He is quoted as saying, "If you wish to be a devotee of truth, then inquire."

 With his dislike of dogma and conformity he was critical of established religions.
 The world knows Nietzsche for having said God is dead.
 Regarding this, here is what is written in Wikipedia: